 For example, our Center for Autism Spectrum Disorder (CASD) was founded to produce meaningful answers to the questions that most challenge the ASD community.
 By using rigorous research methods and addressing crucial gaps in services, our team of faculty, staff, and students work to meet the growing needs of individuals with ASD, their families, and professionals who work with them.

-- Our Teachers College holds accreditation from the National Council for Accreditation of Teacher Education (NCATE), which is now known as the Council for the Accreditation of Educator Preparation (CAEP), a specialized accrediting body for educator preparation that is recognized by the U.S. Department of Education.
+- Our Teachers College is accredited by the Council for the Accreditation of Educator Preparation (CAEP), a specialized accrediting body for educator preparation that is recognized by the U.S. Department of Education.

 - We are also accredited by the Indiana Indiana Teacher Training and Licensing Commission.

 - In addition, 23 programs within the college have received national recognition through their respective professional associations.

 Ball State’s online bachelor of science (BS) in ABA requires 120 credits.